 Why Do I Sleep So Much When I’m Sick?

 As we’ve discussed, it seems our bodies are programmed to need more sleep when we’re sick.
 However, other factors could contribute to oversleeping.
 Examples include the following:

 - A Change in Schedule – When you’re sick, you often take the day off work, or change your schedule.
 This reduction in activities makes bed rest and sleep more accessible.
 The boredom that sets in after watching too much daytime television can also lead to oversleeping when you’re sick.

 - Cold and Flu Meds – The ‘drowsy’ chemicals in your cold and flu medication can cause you to sleep for longer.
 Nighttime cold and flu meds can make some people feel very lethargic, and lead to too much oversleeping.
 As such, the extra sleep you’re getting might not necessarily be ‘restorative.’

 - An Underlying Health Condition – Some people wrongly attribute their oversleeping to the flu.
-Oversleeping could be caused by sleep apnea, narcolepsy or the menopause.
+Oversleeping could be caused by sleep apnea, narcolepsy, or menopause.

 Nonetheless, in many cases, sleeping for longer will probably aid your recovery.
 Let’s look at the evidence, to evaluate this claim in a little more detail.

 Sleep and Immune Function